sdc-china/IDA-doc/_posts/2020-10-27-references-setup-selenium-grid-redhat.md

 ### Create startnode.sh

-Please note that I added an argument "-Dwebdriver.chrome.whitelistedIps=" that allows chrome driver to assign new port for webdriver.
+Please note that the argument **-Dwebdriver.chrome.whitelistedIps=** is added in the command line, that allows chrome driver to assign port for webdriver.

 ```
 java -Dwebdriver.chrome.whitelistedIps= -jar selenium-server-standalone-3.141.59.jar -role node -nodeConfig nodeconfig.json